bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 threads or locks that will keep the application running, it\'s up to the application that is using the library to do this.

-There are a few synchronous wrappers for selected classes that creates a synchronous API by wrapping the asynchronous classes, see the [Synchronous API section](#synchronous-api)
+There are a few synchronous wrappers for selected classes that create a synchronous API by wrapping the asynchronous classes, see the [Synchronous API section](#synchronous-api)

 ### Uniform Resource Identifier (URI)

-All communication links are identified using an URI build up of the
+All communication links are identified using an URI built up of the
 following: InterfaceType://InterfaceId/InterfaceChannel/InterfaceSpeed

-Currently we have *radio*, *serial*, *usb*, *debug*, *udp* interfaces are used.
+Currently we have *radio*, *serial*, *usb*, *debug*, *udp* interfaces.
 Here are some examples:

--   _radio://0/10/2M : Radio interface, USB dongle number 0, radio channel 10 and radio
+- _radio://0/10/2M_ : Radio interface, USB dongle number 0, radio channel 10 and radio
     speed 2 Mbit/s: radio://0/10/2M
 - _debug://0/1_ : Debug interface, id 0, channel 1
 - _usb://0_ : USB cable to microusb port, id 0
 - _serial://ttyAMA0_ : Serial port, id ttyAMA0
 - _tcp://aideck-AABBCCDD.local:5000_ : TCP network connection, Name: aideck-AABBCCDD.local, port 5000